Information and Recommendations

 Coronavirus Disease 2019 (COVID-2019) is a viral influenza-like illness caused by a new strain of coronavirus named “SARS-CoV-2.”
 It is primarily a respiratory (lung) infection.
 The infection often leads to a mild flu-like illness; however, in older persons and persons with underlying medical conditions, including lung and autoimmune diseases, COVID-19 can lead to serious and even fatal complications.

-The key symptoms of COVID-19 are fever and cough, and shortness of breath, although any other flu-like symptoms may be present, including nausea, vomiting, diarrhea and musculoskeletal symptoms (joint and muscle aches).
+The key symptoms of COVID-19 are fever and cough, and shortness of breath, although any other flu-like symptoms may be present, including fatigue, nausea, vomiting, diarrhea and musculoskeletal symptoms (joint and muscle aches).
+Loss of smell or taste can also occur.

 How Does Infection Spread?